 One of my hobbies is Amateur (Ham) radio and it is useful to be able to check the outputs on the radios transmitters to check that the signal is transmitting on the correct frequency and not causing spurious frequency problems.

-It isn’t safe to connect the output of a radio directly into a frequency counter or oscilloscope due to the high voltages and currents on the transmitter and so we needed a way to sample part of the transmitted signal while dumping the output into a 50 ohm dummy load resistor.
+It isn’t safe to connect the output of a radio directly to a frequency counter or oscilloscope due to the high voltages and currents on the transmitter and so we needed a way to sample part of the transmitted signal while dumping the output into a 50-ohm dummy load resistor.

 The aluminium rod had a 6mm hole drilled down the middle and one end was threaded to accept a BNC socket.

-This was then fitted into the end of the box and is held in place with a M4 bolt to allow the distance between the centre conductor and the RF input/output bar to be varied to change the attenuation between the transmitters output and the counter / scope input.
+This was then fitted into the end of the box and is held in place with an M4 bolt to allow the distance between the centre conductor and the RF input/output bar to be varied to change the attenuation between the transmitter's output and the counter/scope input.

 Initial tests with the 2mm rod conductor showed a very high attenuation of over -80db and this was too high to get reliable measurements.
-We then fitted a M2.5 brass washer to the end of the adjustable section and a matching one on the cross bar between the two N connectors.
+We then fitted an M2.5 brass washer to the end of the adjustable section and a matching one on the crossbar between the two N connectors.